-Since the beginning of this century, I had the opportunities to switch between being a consultant and a permanent employee of the SAP customers.
+Since the beginning of this century, I had the opportunity to switch between being a consultant and a permanent employee of SAP customers.
 The experience of being on both sides offers a unique perspective that I would like to share with you.

 My career in the US started as a mainframe consultant.
 It was not simple to be both a relative beginner in the mainframe world, in an unfamiliar consulting role, and a newcomer in the country.
-In the first projects, I had a privilege to observe and learn from effective managers and seasoned consultants.
-One of such occasions left especially lasting impression on me.
+In the first projects, I had the privilege to observe and learn from effective managers and seasoned consultants.
+One such occasion left an especially lasting impression on me.

 “I Don’t Know but I’ll Find Out”